AthulyaS123/NCCNMakrdownFiles/nccn_markdowns/Inflammatory Breast Cancer/Ch2.md

 ## Biomarker testing

-A sample from a biopsy of your tumor may be tested to look for speci¿c DNA (deoxyribonucleic acid) mutations/alterations, protein levels, or other molecular features.
+A sample from a biopsy of your tumor may be tested to look for specific DNA (deoxyribonucleic acid) mutations/alterations, protein levels, or other molecular features.
 This information is used to choose the best treatment for you.
 It is sometimes called molecular testing or tumor pro¿ling, tumor sequencing, gene expression pooling, or Genomic testing.

-In ER+ breast cancer, testing ¿nds estrogen hormone receptors in at least 1 out of every 100 cancer cells.
+In ER+ breast cancer, testing estrogen hormone receptors in at least 1 out of every 100 cancer cells.
 In ER-low–positive invasive breast cancer, testing ¿nds estrogen hormone receptors in 1 to 10 out of every 100 cancer cells.

 Biomarker testing includes tests of genes or their products (proteins).
 It identi¿es